 The 7.0 AT treadmill comes with the following features:

-7 built-in workout programs- this isn’t a huge number, but it gives you a little bit of everything you need.
-Workouts include: 5k, calorie, distance, fat burn, manual, and max heart rate
+8 built-in workout programs- this isn’t a huge number, but it gives you a little bit of everything you need.
+Workouts include: 5k, calorie, custom, distance, fat burn, hill climb, manual, and target heart rate

 Bluetooth speakers- this is a surprising feature to find on a budget treadmill.
 You can sync your tablet or phone to listen to your music or hear your movies through the treadmill’s twin speakers.